 If you aren't yet able to qualify for a rewards card due to poor credit or limited credit history, consider building your credit with a secured credit card.
 These cards are meant to provide an opportunity for you to get a credit card without having great credit.
 In time, they can help you meet the requirements for cards with big sign-up bonuses and high-value benefits.

 Note that different credit cards tend to have different benefits.
-For example, one might provide cell phone protection, while another has certain types of travel coverage.
+For example, one might provide cell phone protection or ID theft protection, while another has certain types of travel coverage.
 Depending on your goals, you might prefer one card over another because of its benefits.
 Remember to check if terms apply for you to be able to use card benefits.

 The best Mastercard credit card for you depends on your lifestyle and spending habits.
-Carefully browse the list we’ve provided to see which one would best suit your needs.
+Carefully browse the list we've provided to see which one might be the best card for you.
 Included among these cards are options for some of the best cashback credit cards and best balance transfer cards available.

 FAQs about Mastercard credit cards